51Degrees/specifications/pipeline-specification/features/properties.md

 In this case, a 'Property' refers to a specific, named data field that can be set to different values.
 This is the same conceptually as the [Property](../../data-model-specification/README.md#property) that is defined in the data model specification.
-(Although they have some different meta-data values)
+(Although they have some different metadata values)

 The Property value will be determined during the 'process' step that is performed by each Flow Element.
 This value will be stored within the Element Data,